fj317/PumpBot/README.md

  ### Disclaimer
  Please remember do not invest with money that you cannot afford to lose.
 I am not responsible if you invest money using the bot and for some reason a bug or error occurs that causes you to lose the money.
 I'll repeat this - do not invest money you cannot afford to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS. **I'd recommend you to have some coding, Python and crypto-knowledge before using the bot.** The bot is currently still in development so expect bugs and errors.

+ ### Contributing
+ - Fork this Repo
+ - Commit your changes (git commit -m 'Add some feature')
+ - Push to the changes (git push)
+ - Create a new Pull Request

  ### Copyright

 PumpBot is licensed under the BSD 2-Clause License.